 In addition, set the following default parameters in order to use UTF8mb4, which supports UTF8 character sets.
-See this article for information about why Looker recommends using UTF8mb4 — not UTF8 — with MySQL.
+See the article In MySQL, never use “utf8”.
+Use “utf8mb4”. for information about why Looker recommends using UTF8mb4 — not UTF8 — with MySQL.

-On Amazon RDS instances, this setting can be applied by creating or modifying a parameter group and editing the appropriate settings.
+On Amazon RDS instances, you apply this setting by creating or modifying a parameter group and editing the appropriate settings.
 We recommend that you copy the current parameter group and make the changes on the copy, especially if you are sharing parameter groups across several RDS instances.
 After saving the parameter group, apply it to the RDS instance.
 A reboot may be required.